port share

 - Dynamic Ports: The script/function loops through all provided arguments and creates

-mappings dynamically. - Custom Command: You use a simple command (
+-Rmappings dynamically. - Custom Command: You use a simple command (

-syntax. - Reusable: Add as many ports as needed in one command.
+port) instead of the fullsshsyntax. - Reusable: Add as many ports as needed in one command.